SM24-Industrial-Software-Dev/ML-forecasting-NOx-levels/README.md

-# Machine Learning for Modeling and Forecasting Time Series of Atmospheric Concentrations of NOx Using Satellite Data
+# Forecasting NOx Atmospheric Concentrations for Pollution and Climate Change

 This repository contains code that monitors and forecasts atmospheric NOx concentrations.